Land Registry Restrictive Covenants on Property

 The consequences of a breach of a restrictive covenant can be quite severe but will always depend on the covenant itself.
 Usually, the person with the benefit of the covenant (the covenantee) would serve notice to you stating that you must rectify the breach.
 If this is not carried out, the covenantee could apply to have the covenant enforced, whatever the cost, via going to court.
 The court, if it finds that you've breached a restrictive covenant, can grant an injunction against you regarding the breach and award:

-This option is only available if you do not have a mortgage lender because if there has been a breach of a restrictive covenant, then the mortgage lender normally requires:
+Only if you have no mortgage.
+If there has been a breach of a restrictive covenant, then the mortgage lender normally requires:

-• An indemnity policy to protect against any future claim for the breach.
+- An indemnity policy to protect against any future claim for the breach.
+Only your conveyancing solicitor can broker your insurance.

 If you doubt a restrictive covenant is in place, you can also apply to a court for a declaration.
 The court can determine: